List of Case Closed characters: Black Organization

 The primary antagonists of the series is the crime syndicate called the Black Organization (黒の組織, Kuro no Soshiki).
 The Organization has been known for its involvement in several felonies which range from blackmail to assassinations.
 Conan's main objective is to bring them down, knowing that he can not return to his life as Jimmy unless doing so, for the sake of protecting his family and friends.
-The organization members are given code names based on alcoholic beverages.
+Aoyama said that all of the members of the organization with code names based on alcoholic beverages are the same rank.
 The Black Organization leader's identity had been a mystery for most of the series as he only communicates with his subordinates by text messages until he is revealed as Renya Karasuma, who already had a brief cameo appearance in volume 30 of the manga.